Smiley-Jams/Hack-The-North-2019/MASTERPLAN.md

 The *auction house* facilitates the buying and selling of resources and items.
 This is the part of the game that encourages collaboration between players; The specialization of different professions will require players to work with each other to craft better items.

+On the auction house, players will be able to list items for sale as well as list postings to buy items.
+Players may also browse current listings and immediately buy or sell based on the listing details.
+More implementation details to come soon...

 ## TECH / MECHANICS

 ### The tick mechanic